 Board Charities - Every year, the Board chooses to donate to at least one charity that makes a significant difference to people in the community.
-In 2023, the Board chose to donate \$1,000 to the Prairie Hospice Society as well as \$1,000 to the Friendship Inn.

-- The Prairie Hospice Society provides compassionate, non-medical client and family-centered care to end-of-life clients in the comfort of their own homes.
-It receives no government funding and depends on donations and dedicated volunteers to fulfill its mission. - Saskatoon's Friendship Inn is a welcoming, community centre providing up to 1,000 free, nutritious breakfast and lunch meals, every day of the year.
-The Friendship Inn also provides referrals and programming that addresses the needs of the people where they are at.
+In 2024, the Board chose to donate \$2,000 to the Prairie Hospice Society.
+The Society provides compassionate, non-medical client and family-centered care to end-of-life clients in the comfort of their own homes.
+It receives no government funding and depends on donations and dedicated volunteers to fulfill its mission.